ARPspoofing/Peggle/README.md

 - Incorporated an Ancient Egypt scarab wings as the capture bucket object
 ![MVVM](./assets/scarabShooterGold.png)

+## Special Power Ups
+- Kaboom powerup is the orange peg.
+It affects all pegs who are within 100 CGFloat away from its center
+- Spook powerup is the green peg.
+It lasts for 5 seconds
+- Oscillate object is the purple peg.
+It oscillates for approximately 2 seconds
+- All the triangles and the rectangular block will not disappear.
+They merely become active, as they are just obstacles

 ### Styling

 - Introduced a ball trajectory feature from the cannon in the game for realistic gameplay mechanics.